 Children may experience some minor neck or throat discomfort following surgery.
 Paracetamol (Panadol) or Ibuprofen (Nurofen) is usually all that is required.
 Please follow dosage instructions as advised by the manufacturer.

-If pain relief requirements exceed this, please contact Dr Morrissey.
+If pain relief requirements exceed this, please contact your Doctor.

 In certain circumstances, children may be prescribed antibiotics following surgery.
 Please take as instructed if advised.